raczben/zynq_flash/README.md

   3. Copy the three sources: `main.c`, `flahs.c` `flash.h` into your application project's sources.
   4. Refresh or rebuild your project and check the output in the Debug directory.

+## Hardware requirements
+This flash writer does *not* uses DDR-RAM or the Boot-mode switch.
+So the only requirement is the QSPI flash, which can be enabled for the Zynq in the Vivado's *IP Integrator* (aka. blockdesign) -> Zynq Processing system -> MIO Configuration -> Memory interfaces.

 [1]: http://zedboard.org/product/zedboard
 [2]: https://forums.xilinx.com/t5/Vivado-Debug-and-Power/Standalone-XSCT-console/m-p/907961/thread-id/12946#M12947